Tobacco Control Strategy

 Reduce smoking throughout pregnancy in line with national targets

-Key actions
+Key Actions

 Continue to support the Smoking in Pregnancy task and finish group which brings partners such as the hospital trusts, local maternity services, local authorities and commissioned smoking cessation services together.
 This group will align work with the NHS Long Term Plan objectives for smoking in pregnancy and be implemented by 2023/24.

-Investigate the options for financial incentive schemes to quit in addition to smoking cessation support.
-Produce a report with recommendations by the end of the financial year 2022/2023Consider changes in policy in relation to vaping products as a harm reduction measure in pregnancy within the context of existing guidance on nicotine replacement.
-Produce a report with recommendations by the end of the financial year 2022/2023
+Consider changes in policy in relation to vaping products as a harm reduction measure in pregnancy within the context of existing guidance on nicotine replacement.
+Produce a report with recommendations by the end of the financial year 2024/2025.

 Children who grow up around adult smokers are more likely to take up smoking and most adults start smoking during their childhood, this cycle needs to be broken.
 Smoking rates are highest amongst children who have other vulnerabilities and health-risking behaviours in their lives.

-Our smoking JSNA has also shown that certain groups have smoking rates that are at least twice as high as those in the general population these include: people who are unemployed or in manual occupations, people with mental health conditions, people who identify as LBGT+, hospital inpatients and people who are homeless.
+Our smoking JSNA has also shown that certain groups have smoking rates that are at least twice as high as those in the general population these include: people who are unemployed or in manual occupations, people with mental health conditions, people who identify as LBGTQ+, hospital inpatients and people who are homeless.

 Objectives

-- Reduce smoking amongst adults(18+) in line with national targets
+Reduce smoking amongst adults (18+) in line with national targets

-Key actions
+Key Actions

-- Embed high quality brief advice training in services that work with young people, for example within the 0-19 service, with particular emphasis on the needs of those who work with the most vulnerable individuals.
-This should include continuing advice on smoke free homes, cars and vaping products
+Embed high quality brief advice training in services that work with young people, for example within the 0-19 service, with particular emphasis on the needs of those who work with the most vulnerable individuals.
+This should include continuing advice on smokefree homes, cars, and vaping products.

-- Continue to enforce the full range of regulations covering the sale and promotion of tobacco and vaping products.
-This should also include advice on how to report the distribution of illicit tobacco or vaping products, or illegal sales to under 18s
+Continue to enforce the full range of regulations covering the sale and promotion of tobacco and vaping products.
+This should also include advice on how to report the distribution of illicit tobacco or vaping products, or illegal sales to under 18s.

-- Monitor the Universal Smoking Cessation service (Go Smoke free Cheshire) through key performance indicators (KPIs) and contract monitoring
+Monitor the Universal Smoking Cessation service (Go Smokefree Cheshire) through key performance indicators (KPIs) and contract monitoring.

-- Work closely with health services associated with higher and further education settings to enable more students to successfully quit smoking with a level of support appropriate to individual needs
+Work closely with health services associated with higher and further education settings to enable more students to successfully quit smoking with a level of support appropriate to individual needs.

-- Continue to develop a range of support to reflect the varying needs of all smokers, including those in priority groups
+Continue to develop a range of support to reflect the varying needs of all smokers, including those in priority groups.

-- Support smoke free workplaces, mental health units, hospital sites and prisons
+Support smoke free workplaces, mental health units, hospital sites and prisons

 Objectives